NUpolisci/How-to-Push-Pull-Merge/README.md

 # How-to-Pull-Push-Merge
 This repository is a simple guide for how to pull, push, and merge Github repositories when you are running a workshop with other people.
-If you are unfamiliar with Github, you should first check out this repositry on [how to use Github repositories for workshops](https://github.com/NUpolisci/How-to-use-Github-repositories-for-workshops).
+If you are unfamiliar with Github, you should first check out this repository on [how to use Github repositories for workshops](https://github.com/NUpolisci/How-to-use-Github-repositories-for-workshops).

 # Git Basics
 The best guide to use when working with Github and RStudio is [here](https://happygitwithr.com/new-github-first.html).
 This is just a supplementary guide to quickly compile some of the basic skills you may wish to use.

 # Committing
 Committing a code is basically bookmarking a change you have made.
 It does not yet add it to your repository (i.e. version control).
-You can committ a number of things at once, and you can commit numerous times before adding it to your repository.
+You can commit a number of things at once, and you can commit numerous times before adding it to your repository.

 There are two ways to commit: